 The Mine and Lapidary are located in the same country.

-This Aragonite comes from a small Copper mine in Peru.
+This Aragonite comes from a small family-owned mine in southern Peru.

 Learn More: Ethical Mining

 The business is owned by a pair of brothers, one manages the mine, while the other manages the lapidary.